OctaveLauby/PyNeuralNetwork/README.md

 | **nW_l** | number of weights per neuron on layer l (must be equal) |
 | **nW_l_j** | number of weights of neuron j on layer l |

+np.array[n] is a numpy array of n elements 2d-np.array[n, m] is a 2d numpy array of n * m elements

 # Sources